Skip to content

 Deforestation

 Ceres works with companies to make good on their commitments to end deforestation associated with commodity production in their supply chains.
-We also work with investors to drive corporate action on deforestation and land conversion by providing data on corporate progress and helping investors define engagement priorities.
+We also support investors looking to drive corporate action on deforestation and land conversion in the food sector and other key sectors.

 Learn more